k8s-101/workshop/sections/2-docker-and-conatiners.md

 This simply declares that we'll be working in a folder called `/SpeedTestLogger` inside the container, and creates this folder if it doesn't exist.
 Now we have a folder inside the container to move code into.

 _**A quick work about contexts:** Next we need to understand how Docker moved files into a container during `docker build`.
 When building the container, we give `docker build` a context from which it can copy files.
-The context is noting more special than a folder on your computer, the important thing is that Docker cannot copy any files that's not part of the context into the image.
+The context is nothing more special than a folder on your computer, the important thing is that Docker cannot copy any files that's not part of the context into the image.
 We'll revisit the context later, when we're ready to build the image, but for now it's enough to know that the context we'll use is the same as the speedtest-logger repository folder, i.e. `/speedtest-logger`._

 With the context out of the way, we can start writing out first `COPY`-statement.